containers/buildah/docs/buildah-manifest-create.1.md

 **--amend**

-If a manifest list named *listNameOrIndexName* already exists, modify the preexisting list instead of exiting with an error.
-The contents of *listNameOrIndexName* are not modified if no *imageName*s are given.
+Instead of exiting with an error when *listNameOrIndexName* already exists, amend the existing image.
+When *listNameOrIndexName* is a manifest list, the contents of *listNameOrIndexName* are not modified unless *imageName*s are given.
+When *listNameOrIndexName* is a regular image, that image is converted into a manifest list with the original image as its first entry.

 **--annotation** *annotation=value*

 Set an annotation on the newly-created image index.

+**--replace**

+If an image named *listNameOrIndexName* already exists, remove the name from the existing image before creating the new manifest list.
+This option cannot be used together with **--amend**.

 **--tls-verify** *bool-value*